github/docs/content/osmand/map/online-raster-maps.md

 ### Download / update tiles

-Tiles are saved in cache when you use Online Raster maps as Main / Overlay / Underlay layer.
+Tiles are saved in the cache when you use Online Raster maps as Main / Overlay / Underlay layer.

-In OsmAnd there is the feature to download / to update selected area.
+In OsmAnd there is the feature to download / to update selected areas.
 For this, you need [to choose your online source as Map source](/osmand/map/online-raster-maps#select-map-as-main--underlay--overlay-layer):

-**Android**: you need to select the area by the size of your screen device and to do a long click on the map: {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_actions %} → {% data variables.android-values.shared_string_download_map %} /  {% data variables.android-values.update_tile %} →
+**Android**: you need to select the area by the size of your screen device and to do a long click on the map - {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_actions %} → {% data variables.android-values.shared_string_download_map %} /  {% data variables.android-values.update_tile %} →
 At this screen you need to choose zoom levels → screen of downloading progress → {% data variables.android-values.shared_string_download %}

 <img src="/assets/images/plugins/online-maps/om-10.png" />

-**iOS** {% data variables.ios-values.actions %} → {% data variables.ios-values.download_map %} / {% data variables.ios-values.update_map %} →
+**iOS**: you need to do a long click on the map -  {% data variables.ios-values.actions %} → {% data variables.ios-values.download_map %} / {% data variables.ios-values.update_map %} →
-At this screen you can select needed area, choose zoom levels.
-When you set all parameters you can see number of tiles and download size.
+At this screen you can select the needed area, choose zoom levels.
+When you set all parameters you can see a number of tiles and download size.
 Next, click to {% data variables.ios-values.shared_string_continue %} → screen of downloading progress.

 <img src="/assets/images/plugins/online-maps/om-9.png" />